RedHatOfficial/miq-LDAP/README.md

 ### UpdateMultipleVMsTagsAndCustomAttributesFromLDAPEntries
 Updates the tags and custom attributes on a collection of VMs using the LDAP entry attributes for each VM.

-For this to work `/LDAP/Integration/LDAP/Operations/Methods/get_vm_tags_and_attributes_from_ldap_entry` must be overwritten with the specifc business logic on which LDAP entry attributes should be syncronized to which VM tags and/or custom attributes.
+For this to work `/LDAP/Integration/LDAP/Operations/Methods/get_vm_tags_and_attributes_from_ldap_entry` must be overwritten with specifc business logic to determine which LDAP entry attributes should be synchronized to which VM tags and/or custom attributes.

 ### UpdateVMTagsAndCustomAttributesFromLDAPEntries
 Updates the tags and custom attributes on a VM using the LDAP entry attributes for that VM.

-For this to work `/LDAP/Integration/LDAP/Operations/Methods/get_vm_tags_and_attributes_from_ldap_entry` must be overwritten with the specifc business logic on which LDAP entry attributes should be syncronized to which VM tags and/or custom attributes.
+For this to work `/LDAP/Integration/LDAP/Operations/Methods/get_vm_tags_and_attributes_from_ldap_entry` must be overwritten with specific business logic to determine LDAP entry attributes should be synchronized to which VM tags and/or custom attributes.

 ### GetLDAPEntries
 Gets the LDAP entries in a given tree that have a given value for a given LDAP attribute.